DaveToth77/DaveToth77/README.md

 - 🔭 I’m currently working on Completing a Full Stack coding bootcamp and the 50 projects course

-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning React and GraphQL

 - 👯 I’m looking to collaborate on Projects,Tech Articles